 "Interestingly enough, another 5 months of these clay baths showed even lower levels of lead but the mercury reappeared.
 This supports the theory that mercury is sequestered in different areas of our body and it takes time to get it all out.”

-In summary, the most effective minerals for nutrient assimilation, detoxification, skin repair (due to clay's silica content), and numerous other observed health benefits will be derived from a true phyllosilicate clay created by Nature's own manufacturing process.
+In summary, the most effective minerals for nutrient assimilation, detoxification, skin repair (due to clay's silica content formed into collagen), and numerous other observed health benefits will be derived from a true phyllosilicate clay created by Nature's own manufacturing process.

-Sacred Clay contains, from a single deposit, a naturally occurring spectrum of the most widely used types of clays for human, animal, and even garden purposes.
+Sacred Clay contains, from a single deposit, a naturally occurring spectrum of the most widely used types of clay for human, animal, and even garden purposes.
+It also possesses a percentage of exceptionally small particle size below 0.2 microns.

 This may well explain why it works so well in so many areas, with a special level of effectiveness in the detoxification/chelation of undesirables in the body!